bansallab/mpx_landscape/README.md

 * `variola-minor-sensitivity.csv` contains percentage susceptible estimates at the admin-1 level for _Variola minor_ (assuming 74.9% vaccine effectiveness)

 ## Data (`data/`)
 Inputs for data analysis can be found in this folder, outputs from running the code will populate here.
+Intermediate data inputs called in the code are not provided, but can be reproduced by running commented out code.
-* `bootstrap_estimates.csv`, equivalent to Table S1, contains upper and lower bounds of vaccination coverage and cessation estimates for uncertainty analysis
+* `cessation_coverage_estimates.csv`, equivalent to Table S1, contains upper and lower bounds of vaccination coverage and cessation estimates for uncertainty analysis
+* `polio95_3dose_states.csv` contains coverage estimates for 3 dose polio vaccination in the U.S. at the state level, used to add spatial heterogeneity to national smallpox vaccination coverage in U.S.
 * `gpw_to_gadm_country_join.csv` and `one_gpw_to_multiple_gadm.csv` allow for correct joining of GPW and GADM data
 * `natural_immunity.csv` contains case count data from the Red Book
 * `pock_survey_coverage.csv` contains pock mark survey data